-Tuberose Planting Guide
+Tuberose Planting & Growing Guide

 If you're a gardener who loves sweet, floral-scented blossoms, then you simply must plant Tuberose!
 Widely regarded as some of the most fragrant flowers in the world, these plants produce clusters of gorgeous, large, pure white blooms on stalks growing up to 4' tall.
 It's no wonder these beauties are so popular among florists for weddings and other special events!
 Native to Mexico, Tuberose are ideally suited to warm weather gardens, but those in cooler regions can grow them just as well in sunny sites.
 Learn more with this helpful guide.